hstreamdb/docs/docs/zh/reference/config.md

 ## Command-Line Options

-For the ease of use, we allow user to pass some options to override the configuration in the configuration file when start server with `hstream-server` :
+For ease of use, we allow users to pass some options to override the configuration in the configuration file when starting the server with `hstream-server` :

 | option | meta var | description |
 | ------ | -------- | ----------- |